ramnes/notion-sdk-py/README.md

 This client is meant to be a Python version of the reference [JavaScript SDK](https://github.com/makenotion/notion-sdk-js), so usage should be pretty similar between both. :blush:

-> :warning: Big work in progress, pull requests are more than welcome!
+> :loudspeaker: **Announcement** — All endpoints are now implemented!
+It still needs polishing but it's mostly functional.
+Pull requests always welcome!

 ## Installation